wasit7/papatool/README.md

 ## **Contributing**

 If you want to contribute to `Papatool`, feel free to fork the repository and submit a pull request with your changes.

----

-Feel free to modify the `README.md` file to better suit your project and update any URLs and instructions as needed.